associationforsoftwaretesting/whose/content/en/docs/test-design/risk-prioritization.md

 ## Definition:

-The process of \'creating\' a list with identified and analyzed risk items which is ordered on its risk exposure.
+The process of 'creating' a list with identified and analyzed risk items which is ordered on its risk exposure.
 See also the following related sections in this documents:.

 * Classify the impact of the risk (e.g. High, Medium, Low)